markhepburn/markhepburn.github.com/_posts/2014-04-21-north-america-2013-pacific-north-west.md

 walking down a path off the road-side.
 It not only went exactly where I was intending, but soon became a very pleasant [educational trail](http://www.hoytarboretum.org/)---winning.
-The gardens themselves were picturesque enough and provide a fairly nice view back out over the city, with Mount Hood just visible behind.
+The gardens themselves were picturesque enough and provided a fairly nice view back out over the city, with Mount Hood just visible behind.

 Portland is justifiably famous for its